Diduenjoy/api-documentation/introduction.md

 >  ```
 >
 > curl uses the -u flag to pass basic auth credentials (adding a colon after your API key will prevent it from asking you for a password).
->
-> A sample test API key has been provided in all the examples on the page, so you can test out any example right away.